Data Ingestion Guide

 Ingesting data into an Ask Sage dataset allows users to merge their prompts with the ingested information, enabling the generation of customized text.
 This approach is particularly advantageous for organizations seeking tailored responses based on their unique data and knowledge.
 This method, known as Retrieval Augmented Generation (RAG), enhances the capabilities of Generative AI models by incorporating external information, leading to more accurate and contextually relevant outputs.

-For a deeper understanding of RAG, please scroll to the bottom of the page, where we will explore how RAG functions and its applications within Ask Sage.
+Learn More: For a deeper understanding of RAG, scroll to the bottom of this page where we explore how RAG functions and its applications within Ask Sage.

 Ask Sage Training Tokens